Roy Moore campaign touts support from dubious Indiana group

 The Moore campaign did not offer additional comment on the group’s endorsement, which received coverage in Alabama and national media outlets.
 Separately, though, the campaign refused the endorsement of Matthew Hale, a white supremacist imprisoned for plotting to kill a federal judge.

-In the interview, Shumaker said he founded the PAC this month to try and educate voters about key issues.
-He said he initially helped Sen. Ted Cruz ahead of the Indiana presidential primary in 2016 but now considers himself “a Trumper.”
+In the interview, Shumaker said he founded the PAC this month to educate voters about key issues.
+He said he initially helped Sen. Ted Cruz, R-Texas, ahead of the Indiana presidential primary in 2016 but now considers himself “a Trumper.”